-A March 5, 1963 plane crash near Camden, Tennessee took her life when she was just 30 years old.
+A March 5, 1963 plane crash in Middle Tennessee took Cline's life when she was just 30 years old.
 She was in her creative prime at the time of her tragic death and was only about six years into her run as a country hitmaker for Decca Records.
-Cline will always be the woman whose voice broke the mold and changed country music forever.
-Here are ten things you may not know about the country legend.
+Cline will always be one of the rare vocalists that broke the mold and changed country music forever.
+Here are ten things you may not know about the Grammy Lifetime Achievement award recipient.

 Though she became known around the world as Patsy, Cline was born Virginia Patterson Hensley.
 Her manager, Bill Peer, gave her the name "Patsy" from her middle name.
-Patsy married her first husband, Gerald Cline, in 1953.
-She kept her surname as her stage name.
+Cline wed her first husband, Gerald Cline, in 1953.
+She kept her surname through marriage as her stage name.

-While working as a soda jerk and a waitress, Cline entered a variety of talent shows in her hometown of Winchester, Virginia.
-Having watched performers through the windows of the local radio station, Cline approached a disc jockey about performing on his program.
-Patsy was a hit.
-Soon, she had regular gigs at the regional night clubs.
+While working as a soda jerk and a waitress, Cline entered a variety of talent shows in her hometown of Winchester, Va.
+Having watched performers through the windows of the local radio station, Cline approached a disc jockey about singing on his program.
+Naturally, Cline was an instant hit.
+Soon, she had regular gigs at regional night clubs.

-A few years later, Cline made it on to Arthur Godfrey's Talent Scouts, a popular talent search program similar to American Idol.
+A few years later, Cline traveled to New York to compete on Arthur Godfrey's Talent Scouts, a popular talent search program similar to American Idol.
 She performed "Walkin' After Midnight," which helped catapult the track to No. 2 on the country charts and No. 12 on the pop charts.
-Cline became one of the first country artists with a major crossover hit and an early product of a singing competition series.
+Thus, Cline became one of the first country artists with a major crossover hit and an early product of a singing competition series.

-Patsy didn't care much for rules.
+Cline didn't care much for rules.
 To the disdain of some Opry members, Cline broke gender norms by becoming the first woman to wear pants on the Grand Ole Opry, which she petitioned to join.
 She didn't believe women in her field --or anyplace else in society-- needed to be submissive or demure.
 She was proudly outspoken and bold.
-Cline was also the first female country singer to headline in Vegas.
+Cline was also the first woman country singer to headline in Vegas.
 Even after her death, Cline continued to set records.
-In 1973, she became the first solo female artist to be inducted into the Country Music Hall of Fame.
-Patsy Cline's Greatest Hits, released four years after her death, is one of the all-time best-selling country records by a female artist.
+In 1973, she became the first solo woman artist to be inducted into the Country Music Hall of Fame.
+Patsy Cline's Greatest Hits, released four years after her death, became one of the all-time best-selling country records.

 Though she's known as an innovator of the slick and polished Nashville Sound, Cline's earliest records for labels like Four Star were rollicking and raw.
 Though the recordings weren't Billboard chart successes, they were proof of Cline's range.
 Rockabilly queen Wanda Jackson was even influenced by Cline.

-On March 5, 1963, Cline was traveling on a private plane owned by her manager Randy Hughes.
-The aircraft was in-route from a benefit concert for DJ "Cactus" Jack Hall in Kansas City, Missouri back to Nashville when it crashed near Camden, Tennessee.
+On March 5, 1963, Cline was traveling on a private Piper PA-24 Comanche plane owned by her manager Randy Hughes.
+The aircraft was in-route from a benefit concert for DJ "Cactus" Jack Hall in Kansas City, Missouri back to Nashville when it crashed near Camden, Tenn.
 The Patsy Cline fan club put up a mailbox at the Tennessee crash site for fans to leave notes to the country legend.
 The memorial is especially fitting for Cline, who shared a close relationship with her fans.

 The plane crash also took the lives of fellow country stars Cowboy Copas and Hawkshaw Hawkins.

 Based on the true story of Patsy's friendship with Houston housewife Louise Seger, Always...Patsy Cline debuted in 1988.
-The play was performed at the Ryman Auditorium in 1994 with Mandy Barnett as Patsy.
-The play has since premiered Off-Broadway.
+The play was performed at the Ryman Auditorium in 1994 with Mandy Barnett as Cline.
+The play has since premiered off-Broadway.